Simula-Consulting/decipher/viz-tool/docs/development.md

 where `viz-tool` is the name of the Docker image.
 This will create a `.sif` file in your Downloads folder.

+??? warning "Access to Apptainer"

+    On TSD, Apptainer is not installed on the VMs by default.
+    Ask your administrator to set up Apptainer on the node.

+    !!! tip

+        The machine used for the project, `p1068-rhel9-01-pool`, already has Apptainer installed.

 To use the image on TSD

 📥 Import the image to TSD